 It really is an incredible opportunity, but it is what you make of it just like any other lifestyle.
 Being over a year in to having no fixed address, I certainly haven't got everything figured out - but I wouldn't change it and have no plans to in the near future.
 Everyone makes sacrifices to do the things they love and missing family and friends is a big one for most people who go down the nomadic path.

-It's probably the first time in my life that I've struggled to adapt to a place, and that made me question myself in so many ways.
+It's probably the first time in my life that I've struggled to adapt, and that made me question so many things.
 As a result I got into some bad habits of working too much and not taking enough time to figure these things out for myself.
 Eventually I had to force myself to be well outside of my comfort zone to find happiness again.

 I'm jealous, you are living your best life

 Sure, it looks like that.
-But it's not all beaches and sunsets, and yes, I do post my best bits on Instagram.
+But it's not all beaches and sunsets.
+Like most people I post my best bits on Instagram.
 But in reality I spend most of my days behind a laptop working.

-For me - this does feel like my best life right now, and I am very grateful for the opportunity.
+Having said that, this does feel like my best life right now, and I am very grateful for the opportunity.
 But as I always tell my friends, behind the scenes my life is pretty normal just like it was before I left the UK.
 I'm not suddenly a different person, I just live in different places and have to balance my life around new experiences and ridiculously long flights.

-I still work hard and I spend the majority of my time pushing keys behind a keyboard.
 Work-life balance can actually be more difficult when you are on the move, or in a difficult timezone.
 Remote workers often feel lonely or get into bad overworking patterns to prove themselves since their employer can't actually see them in the office.
-This is something I have really struggled with living in Asia, and I still haven't mastered it yet.
+This is something I have really struggled with and I haven't figured it all out yet.

 How does your job work again?
 I want one